GoodAI/goodai-ltm/README.md

 * `relevance`: A number between 0 and 1 representing the relevance of the retrieved memory.
 * `confidence`: If a query-passage matching model is available, this is the probability assigned by the model.
 * `metadata`: Metadata associated with the retrieved text, if any.

-### Retrieval

-To retrieve memories, we pass a query and the desired number of memories to the method `retrieve`.
-For example,

-    mem.retrieve("What does Jake propose?", k=2)

-will return the two passages most relevant to the query.

-The embedding model converts the query into an embedding.
-Then the stored embeddings closest to the query embedding are found and the corresponding texts decoded.

 ## Embedding models